 Think about it.
 The credit card isn’t the problem.
 In fact, they give you more bang for your buck by giving you cashback rebates, air miles and reward points for things you do everyday like dining.
 Just check out our MoneySmart credit card comparison page to see all the benefits they have to offer.
 Eg: the Citi Cash Back Card lets you earn 8% cash back from buying groceries, pumping petrol, dining and even taking Grab rides.
 If you compare this to just plainly paying in cash, you wouldn’t even have earned that 8%.

-MYTH 5: “I’m too sick to qualify for insurance”
+MYTH 5: “I always fall sick, cannot qualify for insurance”

 In the past, you may be considered uninsurable if you fell seriously ill early in life.
 This is because insurance companies would point to your medical history as a justification for not insuring you.